elenaeccher/SPANUMBRA_shared/Code/README.md

  - Certain experiments were still in the developmental or experimental stages, such as the Valence or Luminance experiments.
 We hope to refine the design of these experiments in the future to make them suitable for further studies.
 Additionally, these experiments were not conducted with all populations.
  - The "Baskets" experiment, which we initially believed would indicate an implicit number line, actually turned out to reflect an explicit number line.
 Therefore, we have chosen to present only the results from the cards ordering experiment.
  - In the "Cards ordering" experiment, participants were asked to order both cards with Arabic numbers and dotted cards.
 However, we noticed that asking them to order cards with digits influenced their tendency to order the dotted cards in a linear manner.
 As a result, the results for ordering dotted cards linearly were no longer useful for analysis.
+ - Numberline experiment was a replication of Dehaene et al (2008) paper and was not specifically related to this hypothesis.

 Only the "OrderingCards" and "Numerosity" experiments were conducted with all groups.
 Therefore, we have decided to include only the results from these experiments for publication, as they serve as good indicators of both explicit and implicit measures.
 We are willing to make the presentation of results as easy as possible, but also to make science as open as possible.
 Please feel free to let us know if you would like access to other files not provided here.